Frequently Asked Questions

 Rapid Review Panel Recommendation Listing – Click Link: RRP

-“R2: Basic research and development has been completed and the product may have potential value; the RRP recommends in use evaluations and trials to demonstrate improved efficiency or efficacy in improving infection
+R2 Basic research and development has been completed and the product may have potential value; the RRP recommends in use evaluations/trials to demonstrate improved efficiency or efficacy in improving infection and control to reduce healthcare associated infections are considered within an active NHS clinical setting.

 A comprehensive literature review of all published journal articles on the available methods of High Level Disinfection was conducted by the NHS Scotland and Health Protection Scotland.